-The Saint Louis University Plastic Surgery Residency Program provides a very complete plastic surgical experience, encompassing general reconstructive surgery and wound care, head and neck surgery, pediatric plastic surgery including craniofacial and cleft patient care, hand surgery, aesthetic surgery and breast surgery including microsurgical reconstruction.
+The SSM Health/ Saint Louis University Plastic Surgery Residency Program provides a complete plastic surgical experience, encompassing comprehensive reconstructive surgery and wound care, head and neck surgery, pediatric plastic surgery including craniofacial and maxillofacial cleft patient care, hand surgery, aesthetic surgery and breast surgery including microsurgical reconstruction.

-There are no formal fellowship programs so residents get to have a greater direct operative experience with the attending surgeons.
-The program focuses on teaching the resident to be a teacher thereby insuring mastery of the material and maximal learning and retention.
+There are no formal fellowship programs so residents get a greater direct operative experience with the attending surgeons.
+The program focuses on teaching the resident to be a teacher, ensuring mastery of the material and maximal learning and retention.

-Our goal is to not train a resident for a fellowship but to provide them with all of the necessary skills to be a competently practicing plastic surgeon.
-Having stated that, approximately half of the graduating chief residents go on to further fellowship training at top programs while the other half feel they have mastered the needed skills to enter clinical practice.
+Our goal is not to train a resident for a fellowship but to provide them with all the necessary skills to be a competently practicing plastic surgeon.
+Having stated that, about half of our graduating chief residents go on to further fellowship training at top programs, while the other half feel they have mastered the needed skills to enter clinical practice.

 - At Cardinal Glennon Children's Hospital, the resident gains experience in congenital disorders, clefts, burns, pediatric reconstructive surgery and hand surgery.
 There are two general plastic surgery clinics every week and a cleft palate/craniofacial clinic twice a month.
 Both hospitals have Level 1 Trauma Centers with a wide variety of trauma and hand surgery patients.

 - The John Cochran Veterans Administration Medical Center provides experience in head and neck, hand, and reconstructive surgery as well as wound care.
 There is a general plastic surgery clinic once a week and a hand clinic every two weeks.